Torres replacement, Sterling's contract and how Man City's January transfer window could look

 You would think there was little wrong with the balance of the Manchester City squad midway through the season.

-Top of the Premier League, safely through to the last 16 of the Champions League as top seeds once again, and potentially in the midst of one those winning streaks that can demoralise their rivals; everything is going pretty well at the Etihad Stadium.

-There will not be a fifth successive Carabao Cup success, but you cannot have everything, and while the domestic cup competitions are a joy, the league and Europe remain the priority.
+There will not be a fifth successive Carabao Cup success, but you cannot have everything, and while the domestic cup competitions are a joy, the league and Europe remain the priorities.

 Editors' Picks